ishandutta2007/free-api/README.md

  - Get general user information : Get user information such as network operator, etc.-<a href = "https://www.free-api.com/doc/ 254 "> Interface address </a>

- - Three-in-one payment code : Including Alipay, QQ, WeChat-<a href =" https://www.free-api.com / doc / 255 "> Interface address </a>
+ - Three-in-one payment code : Including Alipay, QQ, WeChat-<a href = "https://www.free-api.com / doc / 255 "> Interface address </a>

- - IP lookup : Get the province / city where it is located based on the IP address-<a href =" https: //www.f ree-api.com/doc/252">Interface address </a>
+ - IP lookup : Get the province / city where it is located based on the IP address-<a href = "https: //www.f ree-api.com/doc/252">Interface address </a>

- - IP latitude and longitude query : Obtain the province and city where it is located according to the IP address and latitude and longitude-<a href = "https : //www.free-api.com/doc/253 "> Interface address </a>
+ - IP latitude and longitude query : Obtain the province and city where it is located according to the IP address and latitude and longitude-<a href = "https://www.free-api.com/doc/253 "> Interface address </a>

 ----------